tt-isv-org/scc/article/details.md

 ## Making SCCs available

 Once an administrator decides to make an SCC (predefined or custom) available to a deployment, how do they make it available?
 The key resource is the **service account**, which can have SCCs assigned to it (directly or indirectly via a role or group).
-Once that association exists, a deployment can easily specify that service account.
+Once that association exists, a deployment can easily specify that service account to gain access to its SCCs.

 > **IMPORTANT:** This section describes the use of role-based access control (RBAC) resources and assumes you are familiar with RBAC -- such as user accounts and service accounts, roles and bindings, and how administrators use them to manage permissions and access.
 For reference, see these pages in the Red Hat OpenShift documentation:
 >